tknarr/opendkim-genkeys/ModuleInterface.md

 **Return value**

 True or False depending on whether the operation succeeded or failed.
+If the API module doesn't support the delete operation, None may be returned which causes `genkeys.py` to retain the update data and related files and print an informational message rather than an error.